tmachyshyn/espocrm-data-tools/README.md

 - `delimiter`: Delimiter of your .csv file.
 - `cells`: List of cells wich data should be fixed, e.g. "Email Address, Work Email".

-## 2. Fixing multiple data in one cell
+## 2. Fixing multiple data in one cell for .csv

 This tool help to fix data when one cell contains multiple data.